 More I research about the body; more I feel that we do not know so much about miraculous capabilities.

-- Store an energy as glycogen in the form of glucose
+- Store energy as glycogen in the form of glucose

 - Burn FAT

-- Release stored sugar as glycogen to bloodstream
+- Release stored sugar as glycogen to the bloodstream

-About 60% of energy comes from liver’s store after 2-3 hours after the meal.
-The 40% of energy comes from the burning of fat.
+About 60% of energy comes from the liver’s store after 2-3 hours after the meal.
+40% of the energy comes from the burning of fat.

 Why Do We Need to Give a Break For The Liver?